What We Believe

 (2) The Lord’s Supper: A memorial of what our Lord Jesus Christ did for us at the Cross.
 (Luke 22:13-20)

-The ordained officers of the church are apostle, prophet, evangelist, pastor, teacher, local elders, deacons, and deaconesses.
-(I Timothy 3; Titus 1:5-9; Ephesians 4:11) Apostles, prophets, and evangelists, pastors, and teachers will not necessarily all function in one local church, although they may.
+The ordained officers of the church are apostles, prophets, evangelists, pastors, teachers, local elders, deacons, and deaconesses.
+(I Timothy 3; Titus 1:5-9; Ephesians 4:13) Apostles, prophets, evangelists, pastors, and teachers will not necessarily all function in one local church, although they may.
 However, it is believed that all of these officers should function under the covering of a local church and that local elders are under the five-fold ministry listed in

 Tithes and Offerings